 3. It Orchestrates User Flow and Site Architecture

 A homepage isn’t just a landing zone — it’s a launchpad.
-Designers strategically place navigational elements, calls-to-action (CTAs), and content sections to guide users toward high-value areas of the site, such as:
+Designers strategically place navigational elements like the navigation bar, calls-to-action (CTAs), and content sections to guide users toward high-value areas of the site, such as:

 A compelling website homepage design uses wireframing and UX strategy to support intuitive navigation, ensuring users don’t feel lost or overwhelmed.